 Sciatica can disrupt our daily schedules completely, giving us pain in the back and leg due to a compression on a nerve root as it leaves the spine.

 Sciatica can interrupt one of the most important processes that we go through each night – sleep.

-While it is difficult to relieve pain from sciatica at night completely, there are several methods that you can employ to give yourself the best chance to get rid of any disruption when sleeping with sciatica.
+While it is difficult to relieve pain caused by sciatica at night completely, there are several methods that you can employ to give yourself the best chance to get rid of any disruption when sleeping with sciatica.

 Why is sleep so important?

 When we have trouble sleeping with sciatica, this lack of sleep hinders the natural process of recovery in our bodies, which in turn slows down our recovery from sciatica.